Tony1023/USACO-Training/README.md

-This is Zhehao Lu (Tony)'s attempts to the exercises on train.usaco.org
+Attempts to the exercises on train.usaco.org